 - Request the transfer of their personal information to another party.

-Any individual who wants to review, verify, correct or request erasure of their personal information, object to the processing of their personal data, or request that we transfer a copy of their personal information to another party, should contact Jonathan Gordon in writing.
+Any individual who wants to review, verify, correct or request erasure of their personal information, object to the processing of their personal data, or request that we transfer a copy of their personal information to another party, should contact Jonny Gordon in writing.